caktus/talks/djangocon/2013/scaling/scaling.rst

 - This brings up the good point that this talk is not about making your code fast, it's about making infrastructure that can scale
 - We really don't care about those other 80 views for scaling purposes
 - The main problem we're likely to run into is inserting all that data into the response items table
-- As well as all the usual suspects in terms of server configuration

 ----